+A look at the Centre Drill Profile.
 I use centre drills all of the time, usually as a pilot drill in the lathe to give me a good starter for a larger drill.
-However, whey are they the profile they are?
+However, why are they the profile they are?

 A combined countersink and drill used to prepare work for mounting centres.